NBA odds, picks, best bets for Wednesday, Feb. 25 from proven model: This 3-leg parlay returns over +600

 After simulating every game 10,000 times, the model is backing the Golden State Warriors (-3.5) to cover the spread against the Memphis Grizzlies at 7:30 p.m.
 ET.
 The Warriors have won two previous meetings with the Grizzlies this season and four consecutive games over Memphis overall.
 The Warriors will be without Kristaps Porzingis (Achilles) and Stephen Curry (knee), while Memphis is without Cedric Coward (knee), Santi Aldama (knee) and Ja Morant (elbow).

-With Curry out, De'Anthony Melton has stepped up his play.
-In 31 games, including seven starts, he is averaging 12.7 points, 2.9 rebounds, 2.3 assists and 1.6 steals in 22.2 minutes.
-In Tuesday's 113-109 loss at New Orleans, he scored 28 points, while adding four rebounds and three assists.
-He had 20 points, four rebounds and two assists in Sunday's 128-117 win over the Denver Nuggets.
+With Curry out, Brandin Podziemski has stepped up his play.
+He's coming off back-to-back double-doubles, and over his last six games, the third-year guard is averaging 15.2 points, 8.7 rebounds, 4.8 assists and 1.3 steals.
+He scored 23 points versus the Grizzlies earlier this season, which is his second-most points of the season.

-The model is projecting five Warriors players to score 10.7 points or more, led by Melton's 16.2 points.
-The Grizzlies, meanwhile, are projected to be led by Ty Jerome with 16.9 points as four Memphis players score 10.7 points or more.
-The model is backing Golden State to cover well over 60% of the time.
+The model is projecting eight Warriors to score in double-figures, compared to just five for the Grizzlies.
+Golden State is projected to win by 9 points, with the model is backing Golden State to cover well over 60% of the time.
 See which other NBA parlay picks to make here.

 How to make NBA predictions for Wednesday, Feb.
 25